puppetlabs/puppetlabs-apache/REFERENCE.md

 Data type: `Boolean`

 Configures a default virtual host when the class is declared.<br />
-To configure [customized virtual hosts][Configuring virtual hosts], set this parameter's value to `false`.<br />
+To configure customized virtual hosts, set this parameter's value to `false`.<br />
 > **Note**: Apache will not start without at least one virtual host.
 If you set this to `false` you must configure a virtual host elsewhere.